 The Director is responsible for providing leadership and overall direction to Engineering IT Shared Services.
 The Director oversees all aspects of Engineering IT operations including HR, budget, resource allocation, organizational structure, project and performance management.
-The Director works closely with the Associate Dean for Information Technology to align the services of Engineering IT with the needs of Engineering at Illinois.
+The Director works closely with the Executive Associate Dean to align the services of Engineering IT with the needs of Engineering at Illinois.

 Michael Chan, IT Architect

 The IT Architect designs and maintains the overall systems and service delivery IT architecture for the College of Engineering.
 The IT Architect determines the best way to integrate IT resources at the college, campus, and cloud levels and facilitates service transitions and migrations.
 By employing a holistic approach that incorporates knowledge of trends in information technology with strategic plans, the IT Architect develops and adapts the long term service roadmaps of Engineering IT Shared Services and ensures that IT services continually meet the academic and research needs of the College of Engineering.

 Brad Butler, Associate Director for Application and Information Services

 The major responsibilities of the Application and Information Services division include develop and maintain applications (with a focus on improving academic and business processes); and data reporting (advancement, financial, academic).